netdata/go.d.plugin/modules/x509check/README.md

 # x509check

-This module checks the time until a x509 certificate expires.
+This module checks the time until a x509 certificate expiration.

 ## Charts